So Seoulful: A First-Time South Korea Travel Guide (Seoul, Jeju & Busan)

 🍜 Ramyeon Culture

-Instant noodles in Korea are taken seriously.
-24-hour ramyeon stores allow customers to customise noodles with eggs, cheese, and toppings - a popular comfort food for locals and travellers alike.
+Instant noodles in Korea are practically a cultural institution.
+Dedicated 24-hour ramyeon stores allow customers to customise noodles with eggs, cheese, dumplings, and toppings - often becoming a surprisingly memorable late-night travel ritual.

 🌋 Jeju Island - Volcanoes, Trails & Coastal Calm

-Jeju Island volcanic coastline and coastal walking trail
+Jeju Island coastal walking trail and volcanic landscape

 ⛰️ Hiking Mount Hallasan

-Jeju’s quieter pace and outdoor focus make it one of the places travellers remember most - often long after returning home.
+Jeju’s relaxed atmosphere makes it one of the destinations travellers often remember most vividly long after leaving Korea.

 🌊 Busan – Coastal Culture & Creative Energy